radiant/radiant-event-calendar-extension/README.md

 The radius tag structure has changed.
 Those few people who have old event_calendar pages will need to tweak them to use the new `r:calendar` and `r:event` namespaces, of which more below.

+Next job is to add some proper tests.

 ## Requirements

 You need the `vpim` gem to handle event data: